UWPCE-PythonCert/PythonCertDevel/_sources/modules/SpecialMethodsAndProtocols.rst.txt

 Most of the previous examples map to "operators": ``+, - , *, //, /, %`` etc. This is often known as "operator overloading", as you are redefining what the operators mean for that specific type.

-Note that you can define these operators to do ANYTHING you want -- but it is a really good idea to only define them to mean something that makes sense on the usual way.
+Note that you can define these operators to do ANYTHING you want -- but it is a really good idea to only define them to mean something that makes sense in the usual way.

 One interesting exception to this rule is the ``pathlib.Path`` class, that has defined ``__truediv__`` to mean path concatenation: